 Here is an example: Rockstar, inspired by here-document, supports a unique language feature known as poetic literals.
 It allows you to simultaneously initialize a variable and express your innermost angst.

 - My heart is true – initialises the variable my heart with the Boolean value true

 - Tommy is nobody – initialises the variable Tommy with the value null using the nobody alias

-It started as a jock that this is the programming language Trump would approve of – just as he is making America great again, owners hope that this language will make programming great again.
+It started as a joke that this is the programming language Trump would approve of – just as he is making America great again, owners hope that this language will make programming great.
 Although development on this project has stopped, owners want to send a strong message.
-They think that this joke isn’t funny anymore and want to make an influence on people to actually do something about serious problems in the world.
-For example, you can make a donation to charity instead of spending your time beating the “Trump is ridiculous” meme to death.
+They think that this joke isn’t funny anymore and want to influence people to actually do something about severe problems in the world.
+For example, you can donate to charity instead of spending your time beating the “Trump is ridiculous” meme to death.

 Here are several convenient features that TrumpScript uses:

 - No floating point numbers, only integers.
 America never does anything halfway.

 - All numbers must be strictly greater than 1 million.
 The small stuff is inconsequential to us.

 - There are no import statements allowed.
 All code has to be home-grown and American made.

 - Instead of True and False, we have the keywords fact and lie.